openstack/openstack-manuals/doc/common-rst/cli_set_environment_variables_using_openstack_rc.rst

 .. note::

    You are not prompted for the password with this method.
 The password lives in clear text format in the ``PROJECT-openrc.sh`` file.
    Restrict the permissions on this file to avoid security problems.
-  You can also remove the ``OS_PASSWORD`` variable from the file, and use the ``--password`` parameter with OpenStack client commands instead.
+   You can also remove the ``OS_PASSWORD`` variable from the file, and use the :option:`--password` parameter with OpenStack client commands instead.

 .. note::

    You must set the ``OS_CACERT`` environment variable when using the https protocol in the ``OS_AUTH_URL`` environment setting because the verification process for the TLS (HTTPS) server certificate uses the one indicated in the environment.
 This certificate will be used when verifying the TLS (HTTPS) server certificate.

 Override environment variable values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~